A true American success story, Premier Sports Products was founded in the Pacific Northwest where our innovative sports shelters were invented.

 THE BEST PORTABLE SPORTS SHELTER ON EARTH!

-Owners Paul and Andy are soccer enthusiasts and entrepreneurs who work hard every day to take the sports shelter and other innovative products worldwide.
+Owner Andy Johnson is soccer enthusiast and works hard every day to take the sports shelter and other innovative products worldwide.

 The company’s mission is to put a sports shelter on every sports field in the WORLD!